Guided Multi-Fidelity Bayesian Optimization for Data-driven Controller Tuning with Digital Twins: Abstract

 \section{Abstract}

-We propose a \textit{guided multi-fidelity Bayesian optimization} (GMFBO) framework for data-efficient controller tuning that integrates corrected digital twin (DT) simulations with real-world measurements.
+We propose a \textit{guided multi-fidelity Bayesian optimization} framework for data-efficient controller tuning that integrates corrected digital twin simulations with real-world measurements.
 The method targets closed-loop systems with limited-fidelity simulations or inexpensive approximations.
-To address model mismatch, we build a multi-fidelity surrogate with a learned correction model that refines DT estimates from real data.
+To address model mismatch, we build a multi-fidelity surrogate with a learned correction model that refines digital twin estimates using real data.
 An adaptive cost-aware acquisition function balances expected improvement, fidelity, and sampling cost.
 Our method ensures adaptability as new measurements arrive.
-The accuracy of DTs is re-estimated, dynamically adapting both cross-source correlations and the acquisition function.
-This ensures that accurate DTs are used more frequently, while inaccurate DTs are appropriately downweighted.
-Experiments on robotic drive hardware and supporting numerical studies demonstrate that our method enhances tuning efficiency compared to standard Bayesian optimization (BO) and multi-fidelity methods.
+The digital twin accuracy is re-estimated, dynamically adapting both cross-source correlations and the acquisition function.
+This ensures that accurate simulations are used more frequently, while inaccurate simulation data are appropriately downweighted.
+Experiments on robotic drive hardware and supporting numerical studies demonstrate that our method enhances tuning efficiency compared to standard Bayesian optimization and multi-fidelity methods.